 What design aspects of your app overcome some of the obstacles you have outlined?

-You can think of GlyCal as a nutritional counseling tool with a number of helpful diabetes-specific features: A “My Fitness Pal”-type experience for calculating the glycemic index of a full meal, versus the individual ingredients; Allowing patients to see in real time the effects of fat, protein, and fiber on the glycemic index of their aggregate meal; utilizing machine learning to estimate a patient’s peak rise in response to a certain glycemic index level over time; Include general nutritional information for dietary education and calorie counting; And giving patients enough nutritional info to find the right mix of medication and dieting to slow the progression of, or even reverse, their diabetes.
+You can think of GlyCal as a nutritional counseling tool with a number of helpful diabetes-specific features: A “My Fitness Pal”-type experience for calculating the glycemic index of a full meal, versus the individual ingredients.
+It allows patients to see in real time the effects of fat, protein, and fiber on the glycemic index of their aggregate meal by utilizing machine learning to estimate a patient’s peak rise in response to a certain glycemic index level over time.
+It also includes general nutritional information for dietary education and calorie counting; giving patients enough nutritional info to find the right mix of medication and dieting to slow the progression of, or even reverse, their diabetes.